nembrinj/protofablab/2025/projects/Group103/README.md

 To this project we contributed:

 - 3D modeling in Fusion 360 for custom hardware components including the LED ball, ramp system, and motor mounts
-- Designing and implementing blob detection and autonomous navigation algorithms
+- Implementing blob detection and designing an autonomous navigation algorithm
 - Circuit design and Arduino integration for DC motor control via ROS
 - Combining mechanical, electronic, and software subsystems into a working autonomous prototype

-This repository documents the design and development of the prototype, exploring how simple autonomous systems can contribute to mood, symbolism, and dramaturgy in theatrical contexts.

 We begin with a [System Overview](#system-overview) of the architecture and hardware components.
 The [Mechanical Design](#mechanical-design) section details the iterative development of the propulsion mechanism and 3D-printed parts.
-[Autonomous Movement to LED-Ball](#autonomous-movement-to-led-ball) describes the perception and navigation algorithms.
+In the section [Autonomous Movement to LED-Ball](#autonomous-movement-to-led-ball) we describe the perception and navigation algorithms.
 We then evaluate the prototype's performance in [Results](#results) and [Discussion](#discussion), followed by the [Conclusion](#conclusion) and an [Outlook](#outlook-the-perfect-implementation) on how a expert-level implementation could look.

 ## System Overview